codeforamerica/form-flow/README.md

 session.
 If no HttpSession has been established or a session lacks an appropriate Submission id, a client will be returned to the index page of an application.

-⚠️ __It is set to be the last interceptor run by any application using Form Flow Library.__
+⚠️ __It is set to be the last interceptor run by any application using Form Flow library.__

 #### Configuration